rgdd/ctor/proposals/auditor.md

 The purpose of step#4 is to notice both CTR abuse and if any CTR is being ignored by the logs.
 For example, if all CTRs suddenly start submitting SFOs to the announced auditors that would likely indicate that a log is down.

+## TO-ADD

+Somewhere in here we need the CT Auditor to download an STH (call it the 'latest-externally-seen STH') from the CT logs *not through Tor* and *ideally through a VPN* and then

+1. Request a consistency proof from the prior latest-externally-seen STH to the new one
+2. Request consistency proofs from all* consensus STH's to the new latest-externally-seen STH.
+This prevents the Tor network from being put onto a split.